Alec Ingold: Oakland / Las Vegas Raiders

 Ingold signed with the Oakland Raiders as an undrafted free agent on May 3, 2019.
 Ingold made his first start for the Raiders on Monday Night Football against the Denver Broncos on September 9.
 Ingold scored his first career touchdown on Week 10, in a 26–24 victory of the Los Angeles Chargers.
 He caught three passes for 22 yards in a 20-16 loss to the Jacksonville Jaguars in Week 15.

 On September 21, 2020 on Monday Night Football against the New Orleans Saints, Ingold caught the first Raiders touchdown in Allegiant Stadium history in the 34–24 victory.

 In 2020, Ingold was the Las Vegas Raiders nominee for the Walter Payton Man of the Year Award.

 In Week 10 of the 2021 season, Ingold suffered a torn ACL and was ruled out for the season.

 Miami Dolphins

 On March 17, 2022, Ingold signed a two-year, $6.5 million contract with the Miami Dolphins.

 On August 31, 2023, Ingold signed a three-year contract extension with the Dolphins.

+On March 6, 2026, Ingold was released by the Dolphins following a head coaching change from Mike McDaniel, the head coach of the Dolphins when Ingold was signed, to former Green Bay Packers defensive coordinator Jeff Hafley.

+Los Angeles Chargers

+On March 8, 2026, Ingold signed a two-year, $7.5 million contract with the Los Angeles Chargers.
+Ingold's signing with the Chargers came after the Chargers hired coach Mike McDaniel, the head coach and main offensive play-caller of the Miami Dolphins during Ingold's tenure with the team, as their offensive coordinator.